BrendelGroup/AEGeAn/docs/api.rst

   Signature functions must match to be applied to each locus in the index.
 The function will be called once for each locus, which will be passed as the first argument to the function. a second argument is available for an optional pointer to supplementary data (if needed).
 See :c:func:`agn_locus_index_comparative_analysis`.

-.. c:function:: void agn_locus_index_comparative_analysis(AgnLocusIndex *idx, const char *seqid, int numprocs, AgnLocusIndexVisitFunc preanalyfunc, AgnLocusIndexVisitFunc postanalyfunc, void *analyfuncdata, AgnLogger *logger)
+.. c:function:: void agn_locus_index_comparative_analysis(AgnLocusIndex *idx, const char *seqid, AgnLocusIndexVisitFunc preanalyfunc, AgnLocusIndexVisitFunc postanalyfunc, void *analyfuncdata, AgnLogger *logger)

-  Perform a comparative analysis of each locus associated with ``seqid`` in this index, utilizing ``numprocs`` cores.
+  Perform a comparative analysis of each locus associated with ``seqid`` in this index.
 If ``preanalyfunc`` is not NULL, it will be applied to each locus immediately before comparative analysis.
 If ``postanalyfunc`` is not NULL, it will be applied to each locus immediately following comparative analysis. ``analyfuncdata`` will be passed as supplementary data to both functions.

 .. c:function:: void agn_locus_index_delete(AgnLocusIndex *idx)